 Furthermore, in the most basic sense, wireless technologies require two main devices in order to communicate with each other.
 Those devices are transmitters and receivers.
 The ability to transmit or receive data is accomplished by antennas.
 For example, a cellullar phone or modern smartphone is connected to a wireless (or cellular) provider that sends (or transmits) data to your device which receives the data and through the magic of programming, the device interprets the data so that your phone can display the information.
 Let’s look at the devices in your home.
 A wireless network in your house will consist of a wireless router (transmitter) and any number of devices (receivers).
 These receiving devices could be a computer, laptop, smartphone, gaming console (XBOX, PS4, Nintendo Switch), television, etc.

-When you have questions or would like professional help installing or troubleshooting your wireless network, give Lucas Marketing & Tech Services a call at 239-351-5517 send your message HERE.
+When you have questions or would like professional help installing or troubleshooting your WIFI network, give Lucas Marketing & Tech Services a call at 239-351-5517 send your message HERE.